Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 \section{The Category of Line Operators}

 If we view the boundary VOA $\CV_k$ as an object in (a suitable completion of) the Kazhdan-Lusztig category $KL$ of $V(\mathfrak{gl}(1|1))$, the category $\CC_k := \textrm{Rep}^0_{KL} \CV_k$ of generalized modules for our boundary VOA $\CV_k$ that belong to $KL$, i.e. our candidate \footnote{As noted in the Introduction, the physical category of line operators should be identified with the derived category $D^b\CC_k$.
 We will mostly focus on the abelian category $\CC_k$, except when we consider bulk local operators in Section \ref{sec:locops}.} for the category of line operators in the bulk Chern-Simons theory, can be identified as a braided tensor category with a de-equivariantization, cf. \cite[Section 8.23]{etingof2016tensor}, of the subcategory $KL^0$ of modules in $KL$ that are local for $\CV_k$ \cite{CKM17, CMY22}.
 Namely, there is a functor $\CF: KL^0 \to \CC_k$ taking a $\CV_k$-local module $M$ to a generalized $\CV_k$ module via fusion with $\CV_k$: \be \CF(M) = \CV_k \times M \ee This functor is not faithful as we can fuse $M$ with the simple currents used to extend the perturbative current algebra and obtain the same result.
 Instead, the image of $\CF$ can be described by identifying $V(\fgl(1|1))$ modules that differ by fusion with these simple currents, i.e. by de-equivariantizing the action of $\Z^2$ generated by fusion with the simple currents $\widehat{A}_{k,0}$ and $\Pi^{k+1}\widehat{A}_{\frac{k}{2},1}$ or their contragredients.
-Thus, our candidate for the category $\CC_k$ is this de-equivariantization: \be \CC_k \simeq KL^0/\Lambda_k \ee where we identify the lattice generated by these simple currents with the cocharacter lattice $\Lambda_k$.
+Thus, our candidate for the category $\CC_k$ is this de-equivariantization: \be \CC_k \simeq KL^0/\Lambda_k \ee where we denote the lattice generated by these simple currents by $\Lambda_k$, which can in turn be identified with the cocharacter lattice as described in Appendix \ref{sec:u11CS}.